Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Annealed Prompt Embedding Noise

 Our noise-conditioned prompting strategy is inspired by the Condition-Annealed Diffusion Sampler (CADS)~\cite{sadat2024cads}, which introduces timestep-dependent perturbations to conditioning signals during diffusion inference to promote generative diversity.
 CADS applies stronger perturbations at early diffusion steps and gradually reduces them as inference progresses, aligning stochasticity with the diffusion dynamics.

-Following this principle, we inject timestep-annealed noise into the prompt embeddings during generation of training.
-Let $y$ denote the clean prompt embedding.
+Following this principle, we inject timestep-annealed noise into the prompt embeddings during training-time generation.
+Let $e$ denote the clean prompt embedding.
 At the diffusion timestep $t$, we construct a perturbed prompt embedding $\tilde{e}_t$ as

-where $s$ controls the overall noise scale and $\gamma(t) \in [0,1]$ is an annealing function that decreases with the diffusion timestep.
-We adopt a piecewise linear annealing schedule for $\gamma(t)$:
+where $\eta$ controls the overall noise scale and $w(t) \in [0,1]$ is an annealing function that decreases with the diffusion timestep.
+We adopt a piecewise linear annealing schedule for $w(t)$:

 where $\tau_1$ and $\tau_2$ are user-defined thresholds that determine the transition from high to low noise.
 Since diffusion inference proceeds backward in time, this schedule applies stronger perturbations at earlier timesteps and gradually removes noise as generation converges.